Grassalkovich Palace: History

 During the 1939–1945 period, the palace was adapted by Emil Belluš and became the seat of the President of the First Slovak Republic (i.e. of Jozef Tiso).
 During the Communist era, it was first (after 1945) the seat of the Council of Commissioners (also styled Corps of Plenipotentiaries), which was a quasi-government of Slovakia within Czechoslovakia.
 In 1950, the building was turned into the "Klement Gottwald House of Pioneers and Youth" (Dom pionierov a mládeže Klementa Gottwalda), which was an activity center for Bratislava's schoolchildren, all of whom were so-called pioneers at that time.
 The schoolchildren caused extensive damage to the palace, and the necessary restoration only became possible following the transition from Communism in late 1989 with the Velvet Revolution.

 The restoration of Grassalkovich Palace during the early 1990s was overseen by the inaugural First Lady of Slovakia, Emília Kováčová.
 Following its restoration, the palace became the residence of Slovakia's president on 30 September 1996.
 Its once-large gardens are now a public park, complete with a statue of Bratislava-born composer Jan Nepomuk Hummel.

+Layout and amenities

+The palace is entered via the main staircase, located behind the entrance hall.
+The staircase features two putti and four Baroque sculptures, which are an allegory of the four seasons attributed to Johann Wilhelm Beyer.
+On the first floor is the Great Hall with stucco decoration on the walls and tall mirrors between the windows.
+In the Great Hall, state or official visitors register in the Grassalkovich Palace guestbook.
+The Great Hall is also used for press briefings with the president.

+In the center of the West wing is the president's office.
+Next to it is the Brown Salon (Presidential Library).
+It is directly adjacent to the Audience Room, where most of the president's meetings with visitors take place.
+The hall contains portraits of the ruler of the Austrian Habsburg monarchy Charles VI, his wife Elizabeth Christina and their children.

+The Great Hall is connected with the Green Salon (Great Dining Room) in the East wing, which serves as a conference room or banquet room.
+The Golden Salon (Ladies' Salon) is located right next to it, here the president conducts private talks with state or official visitor and exchanges diplomatic gifts..
+It was named after the Baroque gilded wallpaper.

+Another room is the oval Blue Salon, which serves as the First Lady's office.
+The salon is decorated with a preserved chandelier from the 19th century.
+On the ground floor, under the president's office, is the Small Dining Room, a vaulted room with a view of the park.